yashsethu/PlaStick/journal.md

 ![image](https://github.com/user-attachments/assets/b3d32661-1bde-44a2-8c84-264a3f0a83ee)

 But commercial HOTAS kits and stuff already online is either too expensive or too complicated for me.
-I want something minimal and functional.
+I want something minimal (at least mechanically) and functional.

 # Part 1: The gimbal